Aaron Holiday: Early life

 Holiday was born in Ruston, Louisiana, to Shawn and Toya (née DeCree) Holiday.
 His parents both played college basketball at Arizona State, where Toya was named Pac-10 Player of the Year in 1982.
 Holiday attended high school at Campbell Hall in Los Angeles, where he was a four-year starter.
 As a freshman, he led the team in scoring, averaging 24.3 points per game.
 He averaged 28.9 points, 8.5 rebounds, and 6.0 assists as a junior before being named both CIF Southern Section IV-A and Los Angeles Daily News Player of the Year honors.

 Holiday improved as a facilitator as a senior, when his scoring dropped, but his passing enabled other teammates to emerge as scoring threats.
-Averaging 25 points, 8.5 rebounds, 4.5 assists and 2.5 steals, he led Campbell Hall to its first sectional and California regional final since 2008, and shared Daily News Player of the Year honors with Bennie Boatwright of Valley Christian.
+Averaging 25 points, 8.5 rebounds, 4.5 assists and 2.5 steals, he led Campbell Hall to its first sectional and California regional final since 2008, and shared Daily News Player of the Year honors with Bennie Boatwright of Village Christian Schools.
 Holiday was rated a four-star college recruit as one of the top prep players in the nation, ranked No. 40 by Scout.com, No. 60 by Rivals.com, and No. 88 by ESPN.com.